Urology Fellowship Training

 - Renal transplantation: This includes a working knowledge of the urologic factors involved in renal transplantation and their application.
 Also included is knowledge of the reconstruction required in the recipient born with bladder or ureteral congenital anomalies to provide for successful long-term function of the transplanted kidney.

-Those interested in clinical research will complete either the one-year Certificate Program in Clinical Epidemiology research or the two-year Master of Science in Clinical Epidemiology (MSCE) degree program while also working on abstracts, papers and chapters from our clinical research databases.
+Those interested in clinical research will complete either the one-year Certificate Program in Clinical Epidemiology research or the two-year Master of Science in Clinical Epidemiology (MSCE) degree program or the Master of Science in Translational Research (MSTR) program while also working on abstracts, papers and chapters from our clinical research databases.
 The fellow will also participate in outpatient clinical care and surgery at our Main Hospital and satellite surgical centers.
 Fellows completing the two-year program will have exceptional clinical skills and will have achieved proficiency in study design and data analysis.

-If the fellow has opted to complete the MSCE, a third year of fellowship will be required.
-During the third year, the clinical fellow will complete the required thesis project for the MSCE program.
+If the fellow has opted to complete the MSCE or MSTR, a third year of fellowship will be required.
+During the third year, the clinical fellow will complete the required thesis project for the program.
 The fellow will also serve in the role of junior attending, running independent outpatient clinics and operating rooms.
 Fellows completing this rigorous program will be prepared for independent clinical and research careers.